QUESTION: How do I apply?

 QUESTION: How is first generation Nigerian-American defined for this scholarship?

-ANSWER: For this scholarship, first generation Nigerian-American is defined as: a person born in the United States of American who has at least one Nigerian-born parent.
+ANSWER: For this scholarship, first generation Nigerian-American is defined as: a person born in the United States of America who has at least one Nigerian-born parent.
 All first generation Nigerian-American engineering students who fit the applicant criteria are encouraged to apply.

 QUESTION: How do I know if my major falls under the engineering category?